Richard Garfield (nursing professor)

 Richard M. Garfield (born October 27, 1953) is the Henrik H. Bendixen Professor Emeritus of Clinical International Nursing, Professor Emretus of Clinical Population and Family Health, and Special Lecturer at Columbia University School of Nursing.

-Since 2013, Garfield has been Team Lead for Assessment, Surveillance, and Information Management in the Emergency Response and Recovery Branch of the US Centers for Disease Control and Prevention in Atlanta, Georgia.
+In 2013, Garfield joined the US Centers for Disease Control and Prevention as Team Lead for Assessment, Surveillance, and Information Management in the Emergency Response and Recovery Branch of the US Centers for Disease Control and Prevention in Atlanta, Georgia.
+He continues as staff member of the US CDC in the Health Systems Branch, Division of Global Health Protection leading activities in Global Health Protection.
 He has been visiting professor at the London School of Tropical Medicine and Hygiene and the Karolinska Institute in Sweden.

 Garfield worked with health authorities in Central America in malaria control, where wars during the 1980s stymied disease control efforts.
 He helped reorganize health services to protect civilians from the impact of conflict.
 In the 1980s and 1990s Garfield quantified the impact of conflict on noncombatants using epidemiologic methods and studied the effects of economic sanctions on health in Iraq, Cuba, Nicaragua, South Africa, Haiti, and the former Yugoslavia.
 He is known for estimates of mortality changes related to conflict.
 On Iraq, Gulf War and UN sanctions against Iraq.
 Journalist Matt Welch praised Garfield's work on this controversial subject:

 Those who get past the initial frustrations of researching [ Iraq sanctions ] usually end up on Richard Garfield's doorstep.
 His 1999 report ... picked apart the faulty methodologies of his predecessors, criticized the bogus claims of the anti-sanctions left, admitted when the data were shaky, and generally used conservative numbers.
 Among his many interesting findings was that every sanctions regime except the one imposed on apartheid South Africa led to limitations of food and medicine imports, even though such goods were almost always officially exempt from the embargo.
 "In many countries," he wrote, "the embargo-related lack of capital was more important than direct restrictions on importing medicine or food."